 Glucose test strips are expensive.
 Are you wasting money if you throw away expired strips?
 Are they still accurate if you use them after they have expired?
 These are important questions to ask if you cannot afford new test strips, or want to use old ones.
-Furthermore, you may have too many and want to sell diabetic test strips before they expire.

 A company named Glucomart performed some tests to help answer these questions.
 The design and results of their study are shown below.

 - They used test strips from different manufacturers that had been expired for 1, 2, 3, 4, or 5 years.

 - The expired strips were compared with the same brand unexpired strips.

 - Three control solutions were used: normal, high, and low concentration glucose solutions.